Corn Kings and One-Horse Thieves

-The first Chicago playwright that did was Lorraine Hansberry.
-She was born in Chicago in 1930 to a well-off family.
-She discovered she had the theater bug while attending Englewood High School, an interest refined and deepened by study at the University of Wisconsin.
+The first playwright from Chicago that did have an effect was Lorraine Hansberry.
+While she was born in Chicago (in 1930, to a well-off family) she was not, arguably a child of CHicago theater.
+Hansberry discovered she had the theater bug while attending Englewood High School, an interest refined and deepened by study at the University of Wisconsin.
 The adult Hansberry moved to New York City, where she survived on odd jobs until 1957, when she finished a draft of a play she titled, A Raisin in the Sun about a family of African American Chicagoans trapped psychically and socially in the South Side.

 The theme was one that Hansberry, herself black, knew well.
 Richard Wright’s Twelve Million Black Voices addressed the appalling overcrowding in the Black Belt in the 1920s and ‘30s when a swelling population was crammed into the few neighborhoods that white prejudice was prepared to allow the city’s new black immigrants to live.
 The result was a public health crisis.
 Death rates among Chicago black residents exceeded the birth rate—what Wright called “our death sentence without a trial.”

-The most famous play written by Chicagoans about Chicago is The Front Page.
+Another famous play written by Chicagoans about Chicago is The Front Page.
 In it, former reporters Ben Hecht and Charles MacArthur distilled years of gaudy doings into high comedy about very low goings-on.
-It was denounced as vulgar, which explains why it was made into three Hollywood films.
-The story, which depicts some Chicago politicians determined to execute a white man who has killed a Negro policeman in self-defense, because the politicians need the black vote in next day’s election, might well have happened.
-The two central characters very definitely happened in Chicago—legendary Chicago newspaper men, Walter Howey, an editor on the Tribune, and reporter Hilding Johnson.
+It was denounced as vulgar, which explains why it was made into three popular Hollywood films.
+The story, which depicts some Chicago politicians determined to execute a white man who has killed a an African American policeman in self-defense, because the politicians need the black vote in next day’s election, might well have happened.
+The two central characters very definitely happened in Chicago—legendary Chicago newspapermen, Walter Howey, an editor on the Tribune, and reporter Hilding Johnson.

 David Mamet’s quintessential Chicago lyrical tough guy are not far removed from Hecht’s.
 David Mamet was born in 1947 in “Chicago” (although some sources give his birthplace as suburban Flossmoor), returned to Chicago in 1972 after college and stints in New York.
 The city recognized his talent, which is to say his prejudices aligned nicely with those of the city.
 He was associate artistic director at the Goodman Theater in 1978–79, and awarded the Joseph Jefferson Award, Chicago’s version of the Tony, in 1975 for Sexual Perversity in Chicago.
 In 1975, his American Buffalo at Chicago’s Goodman Theater garnered him an Obie Award for best new playwright of the year; a revised version of the play staged on Broadway in 1977 won the New York Drama Critics Circle Best Play award.
 He has drawn on his experience in the city for several works such as Glengarry Glen Ross (1984), which is “of the very bones and sinews of Chicago,” in the opinion of Carl Smith, a student of the city’s literature who teaches at Northwestern.

 Mamet went on to a successful career writing, directing, and acting in plays and films.
 Mamet’s characters carry on a tradition—or perpetuate a stereotype, depending on your view—that goes back to Algren and, before him, to Hecht.
 In his screenplay for the 1987 film The Untouchables, Mamet has a policeman explain to super G-man Eliot Ness that Chicago “stinks like a whorehouse at low tide.”
-It is classic Chicago wisecrack—a hard shell of attitude around a sentiment, indeed a simile, that is gibberish.
+It is classic Chicago wisecrack—a hard shell of attitude around a simile that is gibberish.

 Mamet has long since ceased to be a Chicago playwright, and must be described as an American playwright with roots in Chicago.
 He has garnered many awards, including the Pulitzer Prize for Glengarry Glen Ross.
 No prize yet for perhaps his most notable achievement, which has been to make Chicago interesting to a new generation of Americans, and for having thus confirmed what Chicagoans like to think as special about themselves.